pgexperts/redis_fdw-dev/README.md

 Limitations
 -----------

-- There's no such thing as a cursor in Redis, or MVCC, which leaves us with no way to atomically query the database for the available keys and then fetch each value.
+- There's no such thing as a cursor in Redis in the SQL sense, nor MVCC, which leaves us with no way to atomically query the database for the available keys and then fetch each value.
 So, we get a list of keys to begin with, and then fetch whatever records still exist as we build the tuples.